 The Big Ten Academic Alliance Procurement Directors function as the Board of Directors and are responsible for approving all procurement initiatives, award recommendations, and resulting agreements.
-A Chair and Vice Chair of the Purchasing Consortium each serving a three-year term are appointed by the Procurement Directors.
+A Chair and Vice Chair of the Purchasing Consortium each serving a two-year term are appointed by the Procurement Directors.
 The Purchasing Consortium operates under the auspices of the Big Ten Academic Alliance.

 How often does the Purchasing Consortium meet?